-Bacterial Vaginosis (BV) is a vaginal infection caused by an imbalance in the pH levels in your vagina.
+Bacterial Vaginosis (BV) is a vaginal condition caused by an imbalance in the pH levels in your vagina.

 For the vagina to remain healthy and free from infection, it is important that the many naturally occurring bacteria that live there remain in perfect balance.
 The bacteria usually present in the largest numbers are those which produce lactic acid, helping to maintain the normal low pH of the vagina and protect against infection.

 However, if the numbers of lactic acid bacteria are reduced, pH levels rise, encouraging the growth of other bacteria and resulting in embarrassing odours, abnormal vaginal discharge and discomfort.

 These unpleasant symptoms all point to BV.
 Experts estimate that at least one in three women will develop BV at some point in their life.

 Symptoms to look out for include:

 - An unpleasant ‘fishy’ odour, which may be most noticeable after sex

 - Abnormal discharge – usually thin and grey, often heaviest just after a period and after having sex

 - Vaginal discomfort caused by increased discharge/moisture

 Due to its symptoms, BV is often mistaken for thrush, which is far less common, but a much better known cause of vaginal discharge.
 If you think you may have BV or another vaginal condition, check your symptoms with our interactive guide.

 However, it’s important to note that 50% of women will have no symptoms whatsoever.
 So if you are weary of this, speak to one of our knowledgeable advisors or your local GP today.

 The vagina is normally quite acidic (pH 3.8 – 4.5) but certain things can cause a reduction in this acidity.